NilPointer-Software/bdfd-wiki/src/bdscript/hostingExpireTimeComplex.md

 # $hostingExpireTime[]
-Returns expire time for the hosting.
-If "yes" is provided, the function returns the expire time in UNIX Timestamp.
+Returns your bot's hosting expiration date.
+If "yes" is provided, the function returns the expiration date in a UNIX timestamp.

 ## Syntax
 ```